 Visualization resources include graphics and virtual reality facilities and software as well as staff expertise to support a broad range of research application areas.

-People using the Scientific Computing Facilities (SCF) must be a member of an SCF research project.
-BU faculty and full-time research staff may create SCF research projects, serve as the Lead Project Investigators, and add their collaborators (students, researchers outside of BU, etc.) to their SCF research project.
-Undergraduate and graduate students interested in using the facilities, but not yet associated with an SCF project, may contact firstname.lastname@example.org to inquire about start-up accounts with very small CPU allocations and limited time durations.
+People using the SCC must be a member of a Research Computing Services (RCS) research project.
+BU faculty may create SCC research projects, serve as the Lead Project Investigators, and add their collaborators (students, researchers outside of BU, etc.) to their research projects.
+Undergraduate and graduate students interested in using the facilities, but not yet associated with a research project, may contact email@example.com to inquire about start-up accounts with very small CPU allocations and limited time durations.

 A base-level of computing and storage resources is available on a fair-share allocation basis without charge through the shared service model.
 For those researchers who require additional computing and storage resources within the managed shared environment, the buy-in and Storage-as-a-Service programs are available at highly subsidized rates.